th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 ### GitHub

-Previosly th2 used SSH keys for accessing to GitHub repositories, but now this system is deprecated.
+Due to the [improvements in Git protocol security](https://github.blog/2021-09-01-improving-git-protocol-security-github/) on GitHub, keys supported in SSH underwent changes.
+These changes affected th2 SSH connections to GitHub repositories.
+SSH keys generated with RSA algorithm are no longer accepted when uploaded to GitHub after March 16, 2022.
+Keys uploaded before this date will continue to work.

 GitHub repositories can be accessed via personal access tokens.
 In case you cannot use a token, update your th2 version to use ssh connection.